 According to the World Health Organization, more than 15 million premature babies are born each year.
 Premature refers to a baby born before 37 weeks of gestation.
 The rate tends to increase in low-income countries.
 According to the Center for the Control and Prevention of Diseases, babies who are born preterm are at increased risk of respiratory problems, intellectual disability, among others.
-Many of these babies’ lives are at risk due to lack of intervention, or resources and intensive care.
+Many of these babies’ lives are at risk due to lack of intervention, resources or intensive care.
 It has been found that maintaining skin to skin contact with their parents for several hours a day helps these at-risk babies.

 Kangaroo care is a method that involves the mother holding her baby in diapers, while maintaining skin to skin contact.
-A blanket is used to cover the baby’s back and keep him warm.
+A blanket is used to cover the baby’s back to keep him warm.
 It’s called kangaroo care because it simulates how kangaroos carry their babies in their pouch.
 Several studies have found that kangaroo care promotes healthy development of premature babies, and can even save the lives of at-risk babies.

 The practice of kangaroo care not only benefits the baby, but also the mother.
-In another study, women who had carried out the technique, reported a closer relationship with their children, compared with mothers who had not.
+In another study, women who had carried out the technique reported a closer relationship with their children, compared with mothers who had not.

 Why it works?
-Studies suggest that the development of the brain and of certain systems of the body, such as the heart rate, are sensitive to the stimulation of maternal contact.
+Studies suggest that the development of the brain and certain systems of the body, such as the heart rate, are sensitive to the stimulation of maternal contact.
 When babies are born prematurely, the development of these systems is disrupted.
 Somehow, kangaroo care manages to simulate the “environment of the uterus” by providing the warmth and maternal contact that developing babies normally get in the womb.

-Goldman, J. (2013).
+- Goldman, J. (2013).
 Why humans and animals rely on social touch.
 BBC World News.
 Retrieved from http://www.bbc.com/future/story/20131014-the-touching-moments-we-all-need

-Gholipour, B. (2014).
+- Gholipour, B. (2014).
 Kangaroo care may have lasting benefits for human babies.
 Live Science.
 Retrieved from http://www.livescience.com/42445-42445-kangaroo-care-benefits-human-infants.html